pytask-dev/pytask/docs/source/tutorials/configuration.md

 ## The configuration file

-You only need to add the header to the configuration file if you want to indicate the root of your project.
+You only need to add the header to the configuration file to indicate the root of your project.

 ```toml
 [tool.pytask.ini_options]